 In July 2018 Newton Forge were hired by Farminer Developments Ltd to work on the replacement of a small rooflight at Richmond Golf Club.
 The location of this rooflight was above the male changing rooms reception in the Golf Club.
 Health and safety was very important, ensuring the working area below the installation was shut off to access by others.
 The roof light remained on the vehicle until required.
 The roof light was lifted onto the roof from a pallet, then the pallet was removed when in place.
 The rooflight was removed and generous amounts of double bead of CT1 were applied.
 Our glazer was able to commence glazing on the windows of the roof light.
 Once it was all installed we fitted the winding mechanisms for opening the windows from the inside.

-Newton Forge are currently working on refurbishing the much larger rooflight at Richmond Golf Club.
-The whole light will remain on site, and the work will be completed in sections.
+Newton Forge are currently working on refurbishing the much larger roof lantern at Richmond Golf Club.
+The whole roof lantern will remain on site, and the work will be completed in sections.
 Replacing anything that is too rusty to save and refurbishing everything else.
 The window openings will be removed and brought back to the workshop.
 The opening from these windows will be blocked off.
 As it is changing room it is especially important to border this up and as the weather is colder this time of year.
 The roof end caps will be refurnished in cast iron.
 All the window panes are made from lead, the full extent of the roof bars condition will be revealed once the lead is removed.
 The paint will be stripped from the whole rooflight and renovated if needed.
 It will be primed and painted, either by Newton Forge or a sub-contracted decorators.